Herring Harvest at Yarmouth

-This film, showing the herring industry in the Norfolk town of Great Yarmouth, opens with footage of fishing fleet returning to harbour.
-Intertitles describe the content.
-We see many boats and herring baskets lined up along the busy quay.
-The fishermen move their catch into baskets which are then lined up.
-We next see the 'Scottish lassies' at work cleaning the fish, the film noting that they can achieve this at a rate of 65 per minute.
-The women then move the fish into barrels for preservation in brine.
-We see as the barrels are packed full and then closed eight days later.
-They are ready for export.
+We see fishermen and the 'Scottish lassies' at work cleaning the fish, the film noting that they can achieve this at a rate of 65 per minute.
+The women then move the fish into barrels for preservation in brine for export.

 Questions & Activities

-Research the importance of the fishing industry and the role of itinerant labour.
+Research the importance of the fishing industry and the role of itinerant and seasonal labour.

 Many young girls left Scotland to work in this kind of job.
 Write a day in the life or letter home from one of these girls explaining their daily activities, hopes and fears.